 Companies then need to take steps to mitigate these risks as much as is reasonably possible in order to ensure they meet GDPR requirements.

-It will be important to document the findings of the DPAI, as well as the corrective actions that the organization has taken.
+It will be important to document the findings of any DPIA, as well as the corrective or mitigating actions that the organization has taken.
 This documentation will be a key factor in the group’s ability to demonstrate to authorities that it is complying with the GDPR.